Online Colleges in Virginia

 Students at Virginia’s largest public research university, George Mason University (GMU), can consider more than 50 fully online and hybrid degree and certificate programs in popular fields like business, education, engineering, and health.

-Virginia Tech (VT) offers its prestigious master’s degree programs online, including Ocean Engineering, Natural Resources, Education, Political Science, Computer Engineering and more.
+Virginia Tech (VT) offers its prestigious master’s degree programs online, including Ocean Engineering, Natural Resources, Political Science, Information Technology, and more.

-Even the second oldest institution in the nation, College of William and Mary (W&M), offers online courses in statistics, health, economics, anthropology, physics and more, as well as a fully online Master of Business Administration (MBA).
+Even the second oldest institution in the nation, College of William and Mary (W&M), offers online education.
+They have fully online and hybrid degree programs available in their business school, school of education and law school.

-Those interested in earning an associate degree or certification should consider the Virginia Community College System, where they will find a truly remarkable range of fields they can pursue online.
+Those interested in earning an associate degree or certification should consider the Virginia Community College System (VCCS), where they will find a truly remarkable range of fields they can pursue online.

 Each of the above mentioned schools (UVA, GMU, VT, W&M, VCCS) are members of the Electronic Campus of Virginia (ECVA).
-The ECVA promotes resource and knowledge sharing that helps improve online programs at the 10 public and private schools involved.
+The ECVA promotes resource and knowledge sharing that helps improve online programs at the 10 participating public and private schools.

 Scholarships and Financial Aid in Virginia